smogon/pokemon-showdown/SIM_EVENTS.md

 These handlers are sorted by their listed priority.

-The Technician callback goes first, since it has a priority of 8. so it updates the base power modifier from its initial value of 1 to 1.5.
+1. Technician's callback goes first, since it has a priority of 8. so it updates the base power modifier from its initial value of 1 to 1.5.

-Next, the Battery handler is called, since it also has a priority of 8, so the base power modifier is updated to ~1.95.
+2. Battery's handler is called, since it also has a priority of 8, so the base power modifier is updated to ~1.95.

-Then, the Dry Skin handler is called (priority 7).
+3. Dry Skin's handler is called (priority 7).
 Since Grass Knot is not a Fire move, this step doesn't affect its base power.

-Finally, the Grassy Terrain's handler is called.
+4. Grassy Terrain's handler is called.
 Since Grass Knot is a Grass move, and Roserade is grounded, the base power modifier is updated to ~3.80.

-After the BasePower event is run, we get a rounded final base power of 228.
+5. After the BasePower event is run, we get a rounded final base power of 228.